juanelas/bigint-conversion/src/doc/readme-template.md

 {{GITHUB_ACTIONS_BADGES}}

 # {{PKG_NAME}}
-Convert to/from [ES-2020 native JS implementation of BigInt](https://tc39.es/ecma262/#sec-bigint-objects) from/to:
+Convert to/from non-negative integers represented with [ES-2020 native JS implementation of BigInt](https://tc39.es/ecma262/#sec-bigint-objects) from/to:

 - `Buffer` (node.js) or `ArrayBuffer|TypedArray` (native js),
 - hex `string`,